nogibjj/IDS706-python-Data-Visualization-XS110/README.md

 The data is from kaggle [Global YouTube Statistics](https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023).
 It has 28 columns with comprehensive details on top creators' subscriber counts, video views, upload frequency, country of origin, earnings, and more.

-I downloaded `Global YouTube Statistics.csv` frrom kaggle and uploaded it into this resporitory.
+I downloaded `Global YouTube Statistics.csv` from kaggle and uploaded it into this resporitory.

 ## Setup